Revealing the Parallel Multilingual Learning within Large Language Models: Details of Experiment Setups

 \subsection{Training Setups}

-Limited by parameters and training data, there might be a challenge for every multilingual LLM to understand \textsc{PiM} prompts inherently.
-To address this, we conducted training data and fine-tuned the models which seemed confused when facing the \textsc{PiM} prompt.
-Specifically, we leveraged LLaMA-Factory\footnote{\url{https://github.com/hiyouga/LLaMA-Factory}} \cite{llama-factory} and the LoRA technology to train models, where we set the LoRA-rank to 8, LoRA-alpha to 32 and dropout to 0.1.
-Since the different amount of trainable parameters in the LoRA module, we applied different training strategies to ensure that every model can adequately understand prompts of various tasks.
+Limited by parameters and training data, it might be a challenge for every LLM to understand PMI prompts inherently.
+To address this, we conducted training data and fine-tuned the models, which seemed confused when facing the PMI prompt.
+Specifically, we leveraged LLaMA-Factory\footnote{\url{https://github.com/hiyouga/LLaMA-Factory}} \cite{llama-factory} and the LoRA technology to train models, where we set the LoRA-rank to 8, LoRA-alpha to 32, and dropout to 0.1.
+Since the different number of trainable parameters in the LoRA module, we applied different training strategies to ensure that every model can adequately understand prompts of various tasks.
 These settings are detailed in Table \ref{app tab: The training setup used in LoRA fine-tuning}.